backstage/backstage/packages/integration/api-report.md

   github: ScmIntegrationsGroup<GitHubIntegration>;
   // (undocumented)
   gitlab: ScmIntegrationsGroup<GitLabIntegration>;
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen resolveEditUrl(url: string): string;
+  resolveEditUrl(url: string): string;
   // Warning: (tsdoc-param-tag-with-invalid-name) The @param block should be followed by a valid parameter name: The identifier cannot non-word characters
   // Warning: (tsdoc-param-tag-with-invalid-name) The @param block should be followed by a valid parameter name: The identifier cannot non-word characters